robenkleene/audio-references/ableton-live/ableton-live-automation.md

 - Modulated parameters change the section that's blue
 - If a parameter is being modulated, a blue dot is displayed on its control (note the blue dot does not seem to appear for clip-based automation)
 - Boolean parameters (like `Device On`) cannot be modulated because they only have two values
+- A green dot, means the parameter is linked to a macro

 ### Multiplicative vs. Additive